-- Close non-essential businesses for 2 weeks, and encourage minimal "out of home" activity (curfew?) - Engage young adults through a comprehensive social media campaign about their behaviors and responsibilities relating to COVID19 spread - Systematically identify and address barriers faced by structurally disadvantaged populations to adhere to public health recommendations and stay safe - Scale up PHN case and contact investigation resources - Shore up acute care system to prepare for increased COVID19 demands - Ramp up public education around proper social distancing protocols, social bubbles, proper mask-use, and COVID19 app - Improve testing options, convenience and speed for all populations - Use rapid tests in appropriate settings (e.g., high risk settings including processing plants; outbreak settings, and correctional facilities)
+- Close non-essential businesses for 2 weeks, and encourage minimal "out of home" activity (curfew?) - Engage young adults through a comprehensive social media campaign about their behaviors and responsibilities relating to COVID 19 spread - Systematically identify and address barriers faced by structurally disadvantaged populations to adhere to public health recommendations and stay safe - Scale up PHN case and contact investigation resources - Shore up acute care system to prepare for increased COVID19 demands - Ramp up public education around proper social distancing protocols, social bubbles, proper mask-use, and COVID19 app - Improve testing options, convenience and speed for all populations - Use rapid tests in appropriate settings (e.g., high risk settings including processing plants; outbreak settings, and correctional facilities)

-- Aggressive population based (non-targeted) interventions are required immediately since: - COVID19 infection is now widespread in Winnipeg and is occurring through broad- based community spread in many diverse settings - Current upward trajectory of cases may lead to a surge in hospitalizations and deaths that may overwhelm the acute care system - Public health capacity for case and contact tracing is becoming overwhelmed and may no longer be an effective disease control intervention - Upstream targeted interventions (young adults, structurally disadvantaged populations) are required to ensure: - all population groups are able and willing to comply with population based public health recommendations and can stay safe and not become a risk to others
+Aggressive population based (non-targeted) interventions are required immediately since.

-This is Exhibit "F" referred to in the Affidavit of Carla Loeppky Affirmed before me this 4 day of March A.D.
-2021 Mullion
+- COVID19 infection is now widespread in Winnipeg and is occurring through broad- based community spread in many diverse settings - Current upward trajectory of cases may lead to a surge in hospitalizations and deaths that may overwhelm the acute care - Public health capacity for case and contact tracing is becoming overwhelmed and may no longer be an effective disease control ntervention all population groups are able and willing to comply with population based public health recommendations and can stay safe and not become a risk to others This is Exhibit "F" referred to in the Affidavit of Carla Loeppky